Potential Threats

 SPIRITUAL THREAT

 Spiritual crisis can occur with any spontaneous epiphany exposing a loss of connection or faith in God or Source and/or any collapsing belief system.
-Such a shock can produce an epistemological crisis, causing us to question our existing values and shake the very foundation of our being.
-Doing this paratheatre work can act as a kind of crucible for testing our current faith and beliefs against the gnosis of our direct perception and experience of the phenomenal world beyond religion, beliefs, concepts and ideals.
+This shock can trigger an epistemological crisis, causing us to question our existing values and beliefs.
+It can shake the very foundation of our being.
+Paratheatre work tests our current beliefs against the gnosis of direct experience of the phenomenal world -- beyond religion, beliefs, concepts, assumptions, and ideals.

 Paratheatre (and related) articles